tadewoosh/CNC-mill-electrical/README.md

 ## Spindle Inverter
 <img align="right" height="200" src="./Images/inverter2k2.jpg">

 A chineese set of inverter and spindle is used.
-The rated power is 2.2kW.
+The rated power of both is 2.2kW.

+The inverter model is **YL620-A-2.2kW**.
+It is powered by a single-phase 230V mains.

 ## Inputs